MichaelCurrin/go-project-template/docs/template-notes/structure.md

 | [cmd](/cmd/)          | Entry-point for the CLI.
 Keep this light on code.
 Inside `cmd`, include a directory named as the intended name of your executable and add `main.go` file there.
 This approach is not used for this project, to keep things easier to learn and read as a Go beginner. |
 | [internal](/internal) | Private application and library code.
 This is the code you don't want others importing in their applications or libraries.
 Note that this layout pattern is enforced by the Go compiler itself.                                                                       |
 | [pkg](/pkg/)          | Library code that's ok to use by external applications                                                                                                                                                                                                                |

-Sample `cmd` script in a repo recommended by the layouts project.
+Sample `cmd` script in a repo, as recommended by the layouts project.

 - [cmd/docker-slim-sensor/main.go](https://github.com/docker-slim/docker-slim/blob/master/cmd/docker-slim-sensor/main.go)
     ```go